 You don’t need to have a gym membership to start a fitness regime.
 Concerned about gym fees?
 Don’t be.
-Money (or temporary lack thereof) is not a valid reason for inertia.
-There are loads of workouts and nutrition pros with meal plans on YouTube.
-Find out what works well for you and be sure to cross-check info (before doing) to make sure it’s legit, matches your fitness formula, and offers sound advice and includes insight on pacing activity with rest and mental health.
+Money challenges is not a valid reason for inertia.
+From walks, deep cleaning routines and workouts to daily stretch series, gardening time and dance, there are many ways of moving for health and physical strength.
+Find out what works well for you and be sure to cross-check info (before doing) to make sure it’s legit, matches your fitness formula, and offers sound advice and includes insight on pacing work with rest and refreshment.

 Start where you are, even if that looks like a health shake and 10 jumping jacks before heading out the door.
 Step by step, do some more.
 Set a time to get some movement in a few days a week…breathe…pace yourself…stay hydrated…stretch…watch what and how you eat, log your progress, but don’t define your worth by it…and remember to enjoy the journey.
 For healthy recipes and light lunch ideas, come over to the cooking page.